Rise-Vision/risevision-documentation/_posts/user/advanced/display/2015-06-17-configure-kiosk-mode.md

 ###Configure Your Google Organizational Unit

-For [Managed Devices](https://support.google.com/chrome/a/answer/1289314?hl=en), we recommend creating an Organizational Unit for your Digital Signage Players with the settings configured per the below.
+For [Managed Devices](https://support.google.com/chrome/a/answer/1289314?hl=en), we recommend creating an Organizational Unit for your Digital Signage Players with the settings configured per the steps below.
 Settings not shown can be left as default.

 1. Set **Power Management** to *Do not allow device to sleep/shut down when on sign in screen*
 2. Set **Sign-in Screen** to *Never show user names and photos*